hemanthchinnam/BookMyShow-MEAN-/README.md

        npm start
 in both the terminal parts to start backend and frontend respectively.

+In utils.js Give "your Email Id" and "Your Pass Key" from google

 After starting you can view the output in your browser running on "http://localhost:4200/".